henesy/disco/README.md

 Q: What if I get an error about signing in from a new location?

 A: Discord has sent you an e-mail with a location confirmation link, click it, no js should be required.

+## Problems

+* Does not create accounts for you, this still needs to be done in a browser/app
+* Does not support 2FA (Discord API explicitly does not allow this)